 Today, competition is too fierce in any industry to allow missteps.
 That’s why you need to understand how to shape your demand generation strategy to be on par with the trends and a long-term thriving effort.

-What is Demand Generation for Saas?
+What Is Demand Generation for SaaS?

 Demand generation is often misunderstood as lead generation.
 However, demand generation encompasses a wide range of marketing activities that drive awareness and interest in your SaaS product.